Last updated on May 14th, 2023 at 11:19 am

 The beaches of mainland Greece have nothing to envy from the beaches of the islands, and there are plenty of them, all around Greece.

 Further south we are in Sterea Ellada, the central region of Greece.
 On the west Ionian coast, there are some very interesting holiday resorts with nice beaches.
-With Nafpaktos, Itea, and Kammena Vourla to be nice places for family holidays.
+Nafpaktos, Itea, and Kammena Vourla are nice places for family holidays.

 Beaches in Chalkidiki